5. CONDUCTING RESEARCH

 Use square brackets: to reflect changes or additions to a quote, place square brackets [like this] around any words that you have changed or added.

-Use ellipses (3 dots): to show that some text has been removed, use the ellipses.
-Three dots indicate that some words have been removed from the sentence; 4 dots indicate that a substantial amount of text has been deleted, including the period at the end of a sentence.
+Use ellipses (3 dots): to show that some text has been removed, use an ellipses.
+Three dots indicate that one or more words have been removed from the sentence; 4 dots indicate that a substantial amount of text has been deleted, including the period at the end of a sentence.

 Here is a sample excerpt from Henry Petroski’s “The Obligation of an Engineer,” followed by examples of how you might edit quoted material to suit your needs.